lx-s/simple-image-share/README.md

 ### Configure automatic image cleanup

-quick-image-upload comes with functionality to regularly clean up your data directory.
+simple-image-share comes with functionality to regularly clean up your data directory.
 Since images can be uploaded with a lifetime of "a day", "a year" "a month" or "unlimited" some housekeeper has to clean the old cruft, and that's what `inc/cron.php` is for.

-To use it, you have to configure a secret in 'inc/conf.inc.php' and create a cron- job for `https://<path to quick-image-uploader>/inc/cron.php?secret=<yoursecret>`.
+To use it, you have to configure a secret in 'inc/conf.inc.php' and create a cron- job for `https://<path to simple-image-share>/inc/cron.php?secret=<yoursecret>`.